mammasmias/ARTn-Plugin/README.md

 ## TODO

-- nsteppos in ARTn has not the same meaning for QE and LAMMPS
+- nsteppos in ARTn doesn't have the same meaning for QE and LAMMPS
 - Work on the parallelization:
   - one ARTn run with many proc
   - many ARTn run with one proc